Difference Between A Sequence And A Series

 The most crucial aspect of a series, especially an infinite series, is whether it converges or diverges:

-1. Convergent Series: A series ∑ a_n converges if the sequence of its partial sums {S_n} converges to a finite limit S. In other words, as n approaches infinity, S_n gets arbitrarily close to S. We write ∑(n=1 to ∞) a_n = S.
+1. Convergent Series: A series ∑ a_n converges if the sequence of its partial sums {S_n} converges to a finite limit S. Simply put, as n approaches infinity, S_n gets arbitrarily close to S. We write ∑(n=1 to ∞) a_n = S.

 2. Divergent Series: A series ∑ a_n diverges if the sequence of its partial sums {S_n} does not converge to a finite limit.
 This can happen if the partial sums grow without bound, oscillate, or approach different limits depending on the subsequence.